 Mr. Escobar’s other feature projects in development are historical biopics: Trapped - about holocaust survivor Anita Dittman, and Missileman - about Wallace Clauson who was America's top secret weapon during the Cold War.

 Mr. Escobar was a producing fellow at the American Film Institute Conservatory.
-He is Vice President of WND Films and TV and co-founder of Advent Film Group.
+He was Vice President of WND Films and co-founder of Advent Film Group.
 Previously he was Vice President of Product Development for Discovery Networks, Executive Director of AOL/Time Warner, and Vice President of Advance Products for Tele-TV.
-He holds seven U.S. patents for interactive design and technologies and is a regular speaker at many Christian film festivals and homeschool conferences.
+He holds seven U.S. patents for interactive design and technologies and is a regular speaker at many Christian film festivals, universities, workshops, and conferences.
 Escobar has taught filmmaking to over 3,000 students, including about 150 students, interns, and associates during the production of Advent’s feature films.